-► Chest pain: Chest pain is the cardinal symptom of STEMI.
-Pain is constricting, dull, choking or heavy in character, usually located in the centre of the chest, but may radiate to neck, jaw, shoulder, back, and arms (most commonly left arms).
+Chest pain: Chest pain is the cardinal symptom of STEMI.
+Pain is often described by patients as a tightness, heaviness or constriction in the chest.
+It is usually located in the center of the chest, but may radiate to neck, jaw, shoulder, back, and arms (most commonly left arms).
 Occasionally, pain may be felt only at the sites of radiation.

-► Difficulty in respiration: Sometimes breathing difficulty develops due to ischemic left ventricular dysfunction or dynamic mitral regurgitation.
+Breathing difficulty: Sometimes breathing difficulty develops due to left ventricular dysfunction or dynamic mitral regurgitation.

 Diagnosis of STEMI is done by clinical symptoms and signs with following investigations:

 The typical ECG findings of STEMI are ST-segment elevation with pathological Q-wave formation.
 Sometimes T-wave inversion may be found but it is a non-specific feature.
 ST-segment elevation indicates full thickness cardiac muscle injury, pathological Q-wave indicates muscle necrosis and T-wave inversion indicates muscle ischemia.

 Troponin T and troponin I, and CK-MB (creatine kinase myocardial band) are rises in blood in STEMI.
 Troponin T and troponin I start to rise at 4-6 hours and remain high for up to two weeks.
 CK-MB starts to rise at 4-6 hours and falls to normal within 48-72 hours.
 Cardiac markers should rise above two times the upper limit of the reference range.

 Full blood count:

 Elevation of White blood cell (WBC) count is usual.
 Erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) may elevate.